HCI vs UCI: Deployment Models

 | UCI | Dedicated roles per node.
 Flexible, cost-optimized at large scale. |

-| Hybrid | HCI foundation with compute-only expansion.
+| Hybrid | Controllers handle storage/management; compute scales separately.
 A practical middle ground. |

 | VergeOS advantage | Same platform supports all three models — no product changes needed. |